afnog/afnog.github.io/sse/crypto/presentation.md

 2. Easy to find another message with the same hash (string of 1s)
 3. Easy to modify a message without changing its hash (rearrange the letters)

 ---

+## Hashes in real life

+Look at ftp://ftp.freebsd.org/pub/FreeBSD/releases/i386/i386/ISO-IMAGES/10.0/,
+specifically `CHECKSUM.MD5` and `CHECKSUM.SHA256`.

+What do these tell you?
+--

+The checksums of the large binary files in that directory.

+---